Las Cruces Dam Threatens Environment, Human Rights

 The reservoir would flood the village of San Blasito and impact the town of Saycota.
 It would destroy an indigenous ceremonial center and 14 sacred sites.
 And it would restrict the water and nutrients that the river carries to Marismas Nacionales—the National Wetlands—which harbors one of the largest mangrove forests in Mexico.

-The Mexican government has approved the dam, despite the environmental impacts and without consulting and obtaining consent from affected indigenous communities.
+The Mexican government approved the dam in September 2014, despite the environmental impacts and without consulting and obtaining consent from affected indigenous communities.

 The authorization ignored the technical opinions of national authorities, as well as recommendations from international organizations about the threats the project poses to the environment and human rights.

 AIDA is working hand-in-hand with local organizations to support the communities affected by the project in their fight to have their rights respected.
 We are: